 Ecovoltaics and Agrivoltaics: Biodiversity, Farming, and Solar Tradeoffs

 As the push for renewable energy intensifies, the agricultural sector faces unique challenges.
 Balancing the need for clean energy with the preservation of valuable farmland is paramount.
-Enter ecovoltaics—a groundbreaking advancement in agrivoltaics that promises to enhance ecosystem preservation while generating renewable energy.
+Enter ecovoltaics—a reported advancement in agrivoltaics that promises to enhance ecosystem preservation while generating renewable energy.
 This innovative approach not only supports agricultural productivity but also prioritizes the ecological health of vital landscapes, particularly American grasslands.

 Understanding Agrivoltaics